backstage/backstage/docs/integrations/azure/discovery.md

 - **`host:`** _(optional)_ Leave empty for Cloud hosted, otherwise set to your self-hosted instance host.
 - **`organization:`** Your Organization slug (or Collection for on-premise users).
 Required.
 - **`project:`** _(required)_ Your project slug.
-Wildcards are supported as show on the examples above.
-If set '*' will search all projects.
+Wildcards are supported as shown on the examples above.
+Using '*' will search all projects.
 For a project name containing spaces, use both single and double quotes as in `project: '"My Project Name"'`.
 - **`repository:`** _(optional)_ The repository name.
 Wildcards are supported as show on the examples above.
 If not set, all repositories will be searched.
 - **`path:`** _(optional)_ Where to find catalog-info.yaml files.
 Defaults to /catalog-info.yaml.
 - **`branch:`** _(optional)_ The branch name to use.